kaushalAK/indexer-js/README.md

-# indexer-js
+# coinshift

-Small attempt to index transactions using web3.js and node
+This project aims at downloading and indexing transactions on Ethereum network.